Accumulator Options

 From the range of volatility indices, I select the Volatility 25 (1s) Index, which is based on a simulated market with a constant volatility of 25%.
 With this index, one tick is generated every second.

 The next step is to choose a growth rate, which with Deriv ranges between 1% and 5%.
-I decide to take a little extra risk so choose an accumulator with a 4% growth rate.
-At this level, the contract automatically closes out after 55 ticks (or seconds).
+I decide to take a little extra risk so choose an accumulator with a 4% growth rate and a 55-tick duration for this example.
+Deriv caps max ticks depending on growth rate (see contract specs).

 I then choose to make a $30 stake, and set a take profit order of $5 to reduce my risk.
 Once my profit reaches or exceeds this amount, the trade is automatically closed and my earnings are booked.